GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 Lets have a closer look at the GMT commands used:

 `gmt begin` starts a GMT modern mode session and `lines` is the name of the resulting file.
 If you want another output file format than PDF, specify it after the file name.
-Here we want a PNG file so we specify `png`.
+In our case we want a PNG file so we specify `png`.

 `gmt plot` calls the plotting module and `line.txt` is the text file we want to plot.